pynucastro/pynucastro/docs/source/intro.rst

 ======================

 pynucastro is a python library for nuclear astrophysics.
-It provides access to nuclear data and reaction rates, and tools for building and interactively exploring nuclear reaction networks.
+It provides access to nuclear data, reaction rates, equations of state, and tools for building and interactively exploring nuclear reaction networks.

 The preferred way of importing pynucastro is as follows: